-Reform strategy "BMZ 2030" Our partner countries – a new quality of cooperation
+Reform strategy "BMZ 2030" (as at June 2020) Our partner countries – a new quality of cooperation

 That is why we need a change of thinking and a change of direction.
 In that context, development policy, which is a cross-cutting task for the policymaking of the entire government, has a key role to play, in line with the 2030 Agenda and the Paris Agreement.

-That is why the Federal Ministry for Economic Cooperation and Development has drawn up a comprehensive package of reforms entitled "BMZ 2030".
+That is why in June 2020 the Federal Ministry for Economic Cooperation and Development drew up a comprehensive package of reforms entitled "BMZ 2030".
 The aim is to focus development measures and funding even more strategically, effectively and efficiently.

 Cornerstones of the new form of cooperation with partner countries